JKorf/Bittrex.Net/README.md

 ```

 ## Release notes
+* Version 3.1.3 - 14 may 2019
+	* Added an order book implementation for easily keeping an updated order book
+	* Added additional constructor to ApiCredentials to be able to read from file

 * Version 3.1.2 - 06 may 2019
 	* Fixed limit being a nullable field on orders